- Written by Dr.Mehmet Demircioglu

 Hair condition also matters.
 Wet hair separates and shows the scalp.
 Oily hair clumps.
 Very short hair removes styling coverage.
 Longer hair can hide thin areas.
 None of these views is automatically false, but each view answers a different question.

-Keep the camera honest too.
+Keep the camera consistent too.
 Do not push the phone very close to the scalp one month and hold it far away the next month.
 A close lens can distort the forehead, exaggerate scalp shine, and make the hairline look harsher than it appears in real conversation.

 If someone helps you take photos, ask the same person to repeat the same views.
 If you take them alone, use a mirror or tripod position that can be repeated.
 Consistency is not perfection.
 It is a way to reduce the number of variables that can fool you.